mainmatter/playbook/src/development-process/README.md

   and also providing the reasons for those changes
 - Include reproduction steps if the issue describes a bug; ideally, those are visualized with a screen recording or other media
-- Detail concrete requirements that must be met and an overview of the changes to be made to complete the issue; in order to prepare this list, the iteration lead might need to partner with a team member more familiar with a particular part of the codebase or feature
 - Include all necessary materials that are needed for the issue; this could be visual assets, links to online documentation for third party libraries or APIs or contact details for external parties involved in an issue etc.